Seneca Valley Logo

 What's being built

-Practical upgrades that serve students and the broader community, with a clear focus on safety, academics, and responsible stewardship.
+Practical upgrades that serve our 7,500 students and the broader community, with a clear focus on safety, academics, and responsible stewardship.

 New Academic Wing